 - The mode of delivery should be determined after considering the presentation of the fetus and the fetal condition, together with the likelihood of success of induction of labour after assessment of the cervix.

 - The third stage should be managed with 5 units of intramuscular/slow intravenous Syntocinon®.
-Ergometrine and Syntometrine® should not be given for prevention of haemorrhage, as this can further increase the blood pressure.
+Ergometrine and Syntometrine® should not be given for prevention of haemorrhage, as this can further increase the BP.

 - Prophylaxis against thromboembolism should be considered.